Lisennlp/MaxText/README.md

 ## Introduction
 This directory contains our jax implementation of Dcoformer.
 Note that our state-of-the-art results reported in the paper were obtained by training the model on a large-scale TPU cluster.

+In addition, the code of this library is modified based on [google/MaxText](https://github.com/google/maxtext) (thanks to google for its contribution), and most of its parameters and functions are used.
+At the same time, for the sake of simplicity of the code, some that are not used in our article are also removed Function.
+For the use of other functions, please refer to the source [MaxText](https://github.com/google/maxtext) library

 ## Environment
 ```plaintext
 python==3.10.10